Managing Singular Kernels and Logarithmic Corrections in the Staggered Six-Vertex Model: Non-linear integral equations: singular kernel version

 where in Fourier representation we have

 The kernel is singular as it has a pole of second order at $k=0$.
 The inverse Fourier transform involves functions that do not decay at large distances, they increase linearly!

 At first glance these integral equations look useless and possibly ill-defined.
-The right way to look at them is that the left-hand side is well defined and via the integral equations imposes a condition on the functions on the right-hand side to make the convolution integral to exist.
+The right way to look at them is that the left-hand side is well defined and via the integral equations imposes a condition on the functions on the right-hand side in order for the convolution integral to exist.
 This applies to the solutions to the integral equations.
 Unfortunately, it does not apply to all functions generated in an iterative application of the equations when starting with some initial data.

 Of course, when using the above set of integral equations we have to say how the inverse Fourier transform of (\ref{FTKernelInv}) is precisely defined.
 This we treat in section \ref{Sect:AnalyticalStudy} and in the appendix.
-In the remainder of this section we will derive from (\ref{singNLIE}) an alternative equivalent set of NLIE however with regular kernel.
+In section \ref{sect:NLIEreg} we will derive from (\ref{singNLIE}) an alternative equivalent set of NLIE however with regular kernel.
 Before doing so we like to present some results to illustrate some properties of the functions and to substantiate claims made above.

 In Fig.~\ref{Figloga0} we show graphs of the real and imaginary parts of the functions $\log a_i-d$ and $\log A_i=\log(1+a_i)$ for the true ground state solution and system size $L=10^{10}$, $\gamma=0.8$.